The pandemic has already altered how tens of millions of Americans can cast their ballots this year

 Moritz and other local election officials across the country are already contending with the mounting costs of making voting safe during the pandemic.

 A $2.2 trillion virus relief package that passed March 27 included $400 million in voting funds for states.
-But while nearly all that money has been dispersed, it was only a fraction of what election officials sought, and a few states have struggled to fulfill a 20 percent match requirement.
+While nearly all that money has been dispersed, it was only a fraction of what election officials sought, and a few states have struggled to fulfill a 20 percent match requirement.

 County auditors in Iowa received just $300 per precinct from the secretary of state under the act to help purchase additional equipment, Moritz said.
 But when a single sneeze guard costs about $125 — and every polling place requires several — it is clear that money will only go so far.